anastasimars/ToDoList/README.md

 Adding a Task
 -------------------------
-To add a new task, send a POST request to the /tasks endpoint with a JSON payload that includes the task name.
+To add a new taskEntity, send a POST request to the /tasks endpoint with a JSON payload that includes the taskEntity name.

 Adding a Subtask
 -------------------------
-To add a subtask to a task, send a POST request to the /tasks/{taskId}/subtasks endpoint with a JSON payload that includes the subtask name.
+To add a subtaskEntity to a taskEntity, send a POST request to the /tasks/{taskId}/subtasks endpoint with a JSON payload that includes the subtaskEntity name.

 Marking a Task or Subtask as Completed
 -------------------------
-To mark a task or subtask as completed, send a PATCH request to the /tasks/{id} or /subtasks/{id} endpoint with a JSON payload that includes the completed field set to true.
+To mark a taskEntity or subtaskEntity as completed, send a PATCH request to the /tasks/{id} or /subtasks/{id} endpoint with a JSON payload that includes the completed field set to true.

 Editing a Task or Subtask
 -------------------------
-To edit an existing task or subtask, send a PUT request to the /tasks/{id} or /subtasks/{id} endpoint with a JSON payload that includes the updated task or subtask name.
+To edit an existing taskEntity or subtaskEntity, send a PUT request to the /tasks/{id} or /subtasks/{id} endpoint with a JSON payload that includes the updated taskEntity or subtaskEntity name.

 Deleting a Task or Subtask
 -------------------------
-To delete a task or subtask, send a DELETE request to the /tasks/{id} or /subtasks/{id} endpoint.
+To delete a taskEntity or subtaskEntity, send a DELETE request to the /tasks/{id} or /subtasks/{id} endpoint.

 API Documentation
 -------------------------